 4. Making the world a better place is intrinsically rewarding

 Often times, bad people enjoy great success and good people are punished.
-Aggressive, violent apes are often rewarded with first choice for food, grooming, and sex partners while their passive counterparts live as victims of an unfair social order.
-This doesn’t occur because god is punishing or testing the passive apes.
+Likewise, aggressive, violent apes are often rewarded with the first choice for food, grooming, and sex partners while their passive counterparts live as victims of an unfair social order.
+This doesn’t occur because the ape god is punishing or testing the passive apes.
 It occurs because this is the nature of life in an ape tribe.

 Praying will not change unfairness.
 One hundred years of prayer research has clearly proven that prayer has absolutely no impact on external reality.
 None.
-Spending your time praying, watching cartoons on television, or standing on one foot are all activities that do nothing to make the world a better place.
 The problems of this world are myriad and complex, but solutions will only come about when people take action to provide actual help for one another.

 5. Being responsible is empowering

 You are 100% responsible for your life regardless of your beliefs.
-This truth becomes obvious at the end of life, but it is often denied by believers.
+This truth becomes obvious at the end of life, but it is often denied by believers until that point.
 The number one regret of the terminally ill?
 “I wish I’d had the courage to live a life true to myself, not the life others expected of me.”

-If you are unhappy with your life, it is not because you are unlucky or because you are being punished by god.
+If you are unhappy with your life circumstances, it is not because you are being punished by God.
 You are randomly thrown into this world under a wide range of life circumstances beyond your control.
 You may be fortunate, unfortunate, rich, poor, ugly, beautiful, healthy, sickly, tall, or short.
-You may be deformed or blind or brilliant.
 Regardless of your circumstances, you have the right and the responsibility to make something meaningful of your single opportunity at life.

 Religion demands a prescribed life.
 It provides a paint by numbers formula for meaning.
-Conversely, my life is a blank canvass on which I paint from an endless palette of the experiences that vibrate with depth and significance specifically for me.
+Conversely, my life is a blank canvas on which I paint from an endless palette of the experiences that vibrate with depth and significance specifically for me.
 Unrestricted by the egocentric delusion that my every thought and act is being monitored and judged by an invisible deity, I live as a truly free man and revel in the joy it brings me.
 I still experience fear, but I fear things that are real.
-Superstitious fears of magical forces are absurd.
-Observation of those who worship gods and goddesses different than your own makes this abundantly clear.
-Magical forces have never once harmed anyone.
+Demons, devils, and other magical forces have never once harmed anyone.
 People who believe in such foolishness, however, have inflicted harm beyond comprehension.

-I guess my final answer to, “Why be an atheist?” is “Because it is the richest, most satisfying life I can imagine!”
+I guess my final answer to, “Why would I want to be an atheist?” is “Because it is the most satisfying life I can imagine!”

 Masters, Kevin S., Glen I. Spielmans, and Jason T. Goodson.
 "Are There Demonstrable Effects of Distant Intercessory Prayer?
 A Meta-analytic Review."
 Annals of Behavioral Medicine Ann.
 Behav.
 Med.
 32.1 (2006): 21-26.
 Web.